Pippa Middleton's Child Will Not Inherit A Royal Title

-There has been buzz over what title the child of Pippa Middleton and James Matthews will have, seeing that he or she will be the first cousin to the future King of England, but there seems to be some confusion about how his works.
-It is possible that at some point in the future that the Matthews family could be given titles, but for now the only titles that Pippa and James have come from a purchase in Scotland made by James’ father.
+There has been buzz over what title the child of Pippa Middleton and James Matthews will have, seeing that he or she will be the first cousin to the future King of England, but there seems to be some confusion about how this works.
+It is possible that, at some point in the future, the Matthews family could be given titles, but for now, the only titles that Pippa and James have come from a purchase in Scotland made by James’ father.

-Town & Country says that Marlene Koenig, a royal historian, says that Pippa’s child will not have a title beyond the kind that everyone has.
+Town & Country reports that Marlene Koenig, a royal historian, says that Pippa’s child will not have a title beyond the kind that everyone has.

 “Pippa is Mrs. James Matthews, [so] her kids will be Master or Miss Christian name Matthews.
 No titles whatsoever.”